A Science-Based Guide for Parents and Teachers

 - Use orthographic mapping

-Once these high-frequency words are mastered, reading becomes smoother and more meaningful.
+Once high-frequency words are mastered, reading becomes smoother and more meaningful.

 12. Fry Sight Word Lists (Fry Instant Words)